Progress happens by challenging conventional wisdom.

-All great inventions challenged the status quo.
+All great inventions have challenged the status quo.
 Completely new industries were created by people who were unwilling to accept the world as it rather than what it could become.
 There may not always be a better way to do something but it’s important to entertain the idea and push the limits of what’s achievable.
-Of course there are certain fundamental realities we operate under and that have served us well (sometimes for centuries).
-Not everything is always in need of change or an altered perspective, however, unless we ask the questions we will never know what’s possible.
+Of course, there are certain fundamental realities we operate under and that have served us well (sometimes for centuries).
+Not everything is always in need of change or an altered perspective, however, unless we ask the questions, we will never know what’s possible.

 - How to do battle with Status Quo.
 And win. (dougbelshaw.com)

 - Worth Reading: 10 Ways to Build a Business Culture Like Apple – Forbes (cuene.com)